Ingrown toenails (onychocryptosis) can be caused by many reasons, such as:

 - Avoid sharing nail clippers at home, dedicate one to each person

 - Trim the nail to the length of the skin edge, rounding the edges with a nail file

 - If your nails are hard or thick, do an epsom salt foot soak: put 1/2 cup of epsom salt in a bucket of water, soak foot for 10-15 minutes to allow the nail to soften, then trim.
-You can also purchase KERA Nail Gel.
-This is a medical grade product only available in our office.
-It contains UREA, which helps soften hard tissue and tough nail for easier trimming.

 If you feel an ingrown nail is developing, do not attempt to perform procedures at home.
 You can make it worse when professional care is delayed or home treatment is attempted with unsterile instruments.
 This is particularly important in individuals with medical conditions such as diabetes, circulation disorder, or neuropathy, for example.

 When you make an appointment with Dr. Tea, she will offer the following treatment options:

 - Education and recommendations on proper care for longterm comfort and prevention